-- Cut thick or tough stems from the spinach.
-Rinse spinach thoroughly (this make take several changes of water), drain, and set aside.
+- Cut out and discard any thick or tough stems from the spinach.
+Rinse the spinach leaves thoroughly (this make take several changes of water), drain, and set them aside.

-- Clean and chop leeks.
-Peel and roughly chop potatoes.
+- Clean and chop the leeks.
+Peel and roughly the chop potatoes.

-- Melt butter in a large pot over medium heat.
-Add leeks and stir to coat with butter.
-Add potatoes and stir to combine.
-Sprinkle with salt and cook, covered and stirring occasionally, until leeks are soft, about 3 minutes.
+- Melt the butter in a large pot over medium heat.
+Add the leeks and stir to coat them with the butter.
+Add the potatoes and stir to combine.
+Sprinkle with salt and cook, covered and stirring occasionally, until the leeks are soft, about 3 minutes.

-- Add bay leaves and stock and bring to a boil.
-Reduce heat to maintain a steady simmer and cook, covered, until potatoes are tender, about 10 minutes.
+- Add the bay leaves and stock and bring to a boil.
+Reduce heat to maintain a steady simmer and cook, covered, until the potatoes are tender, about 10 minutes.

-- Add spinach, stir to combine, cover and cook until spinach is tender, about 3 minutes.
+- Add the spinach, stir to combine, cover and cook until spinach is tender, about 5 minutes.

-- Remove bay leaves.
-Whirl soup in a blender or food processor (do this in small batches) or puree using an immersion or hand-held blender until smooth.
-This soup is best quite smooth, so whirl it a bit longer than you may be used to in order to achieve a great, velvety texture.
+- Remove the bay leaves.
+Whirl the soup in a blender or food processor (do this in small batches, covering the top of the blender with a kitchen towels to contain potential burning splatters) or puree the soup in the pot using an immersion or hand-held blender until smooth.
+This soup is best quite smooth, so whirl it a bit longer than you may be used to in order to achieve a fabulously velvety texture.

-- Return soup to pot, if necessary, and add milk.
+- Return the soup to pot, if necessary, and add the milk.
 Stir to combine and gently heat over medium low heat.
-Taste and add salt and pepper to taste.
+Add salt and pepper to taste.
 Serve garnished with cream and/or horseradish.